zarf-dev/zarf/docs/2-the-zarf-cli/index.md

-import TabItem from "@theme/TabItem";
-import Tabs from "@theme/Tabs";

 # The Zarf CLI

 Zarf is a command line interface (CLI) tool that enables secure software delivery, with a particular focus on delivery to disconnected or highly regulated environments.
 Zarf is a statically compiled Go binary, which means it can be utilized in any environment without requiring additional dependencies.